Just About, Please

-As well as working with Just These, Please, Georgie is currently developing her first full-length spoken word show as a Resident Artist at the Roundhouse.
+As well as working with Just These, Please, Georgie is currently touring her one-woman spoken word show ISH.

 William Sebag-Montefiore trained at the Royal Central School of Speech and Drama, studied English Lit at Newcastle University and did quite well in his Year 6 SATs.

 His recent acting credits include Shakespeare Within The Abbey (Shakespeare’s Globe), Spy Games (History Channel) and Poldark (BBC One).